-Recoverit Data Recovery can easily get the lost data from hard drive partition, download as follow and get back your lost partition for now.
+Recoverit Data Recovery can easily get the lost data from the hard drive partition, download as follow and get back your lost partition for now.

-Partitions are divided into two types, one is Primary and the other is Secondary or logical partition.
-The primary partition is used to install the operating systems thus they are called the active partition and secondary partition is used as storage space.
+Partitions are divided into two types, one is Primary and the other is Secondary or logical partitions.
+The primary partition is used to install the operating systems thus they are called the active partition and the secondary partition is used as storage space.
 You can create four Primary partitions and 24 logical partitions.

 A recovery partition is a separate storage space where the backup of the operating system is stored.
 It holds the backup image of the installed operating system as well as installed software, device drivers, and system settings.
 If the system crash for any reason the operating system can be reinstalled from the recovery image with all the software and settings together.

-If you are a Windows 8 user, you are already aware of the problem that after installing Windows 8 the storage space available is comparatively less than that it described.
+If you are a Windows 8 user, you are already aware of the problem that after installing Windows 8 the storage space available is comparatively less than what it described.
 These could happen due to a couple of reasons.
 But mostly the reason is that the storage space is occupied by the Windows recovery image of several gigabytes or sometimes system supplier includes their recovery partition.

-Most of the modern PC comes with at least 500 gigabytes of storage, and this is not a big problem for them.
-But those who use Ultra-book PC with 64 gigabytes or 128 gigabytes of SSD storage, occupying 10 or more gigabytes of storage by the Windows Recovery Image is a big problem.
+Most modern PC comes with at least 500 gigabytes of storage, and this is not a big problem for them.
+But for those who use Ultra-book PC with 64 gigabytes or 128 gigabytes of SSD storage, occupying 10 or more gigabytes of storage by the Windows Recovery Image is a big problem.
 The solution is very simple.
 You can move the recovery partition to an external media or drive and delete the recovery partition to free the occupied space.

 Let's see how to delete the recovery partition in Windows 8.
 Now follow the steps: